Mediation for the Farming Community

 Or perhaps your parents still live on the farm and are finding it difficult to let go; this would be a normal response to a job that requires commitment for 365 days of the year come rain or shine.

-Your partner may not be from a farming family and has found it difficult to deal with your focus on the farm.
+Your partner may not be from an agricultural background and has found it difficult to deal with your focus on the farm.
 Your partner may be working 16 hours a day and not had the time to spend with your children.

 We aim to help you negotiate your way through these difficult conversations and find a path to the future which allows you to live, work and most importantly, look after your children.